Update 2021–03–20: You can now buy the first tome, dedicated to the software craft.

 As some of you might know, I’m the author of a book about the TypeScript programming language.
 It was my first experience with the publishing world and it taught me a lot.
 The writing experience in itself was interesting, but seeing people reading and learning from my own book felt great.

 I want to continue to contribute to the IT community, and writing is my main medium for now.
-I plan on creating video lessons in the next couple of months, but that’s for next year ;-)
+I plan on creating video lessons, but that’s for next year ;-)

 Of course, it is useful to have books and content in general that focus on specific parts of software development since the devil truly is in the details.
 But it isn’t enough, because a front-end does nothing much without a back-end; a back-end without a data source is also limited and if none of those can be deployed/hosted, then it’s still pretty much useless.

 Through my 1:1 coaching sessions (which have been a blast).
 I’ve found myself repeating the same explanations over and over, about concepts that I believe to be so important, but often seem to be left out in schools and never touched on in many online courses.

 Having worked in IT infrastructure, IT security, software development, and project/team management, I have a relatively “rare” perspective of many different aspects of IT.

 With this new project, I want to zoom out a little and talk about software solutions as a whole; from the business goals to achieve to the expression of how those goals will be met: architecture, design, back-end development, front-end development, IT infrastructure, as well as overarching principles like IT security.